creationix/howtonode.org/articles/redis-pubsub.markdown

 ## Create the Project

 Create a directory for the project.
-We will name the project "Flight Stream".
+We will name the project “Flight Stream”.

     $ mkdir flight-stream
     $ cd flight-stream